Three LI hospitals ranked among Top 50 in the nation

 The Mayo Clinic in Rochester, Minnesota, was named the best hospital in the nation.

-This is the thirty-second edition of U.S. News’ Best Hospitals rankings, which are based on measures such as risk-adjusted survival and discharge-to-home rates, volume and quality of nursing, among other care-related indicators.
+This is the 32nd edition of U.S. News’ Best Hospitals rankings, which are based on measures such as risk-adjusted survival and discharge-to-home rates, volume and quality of nursing, among other care-related indicators.

 The survey evaluated nearly 5,000 medical centers nationwide in 15 specialties, procedures and conditions to compile its 2021-22 rankings.
 Of those, 165 U.S. hospitals achieved a ranking in at least one specialty.

-North Shore achieved Top 50 national rankings in eight specialties: pulmonology (17th), cardiology and heart surgery (21st), orthopedics (24th), urology (25th), geriatrics (29th), diabetes and endocrinology (31st), gastroenterology (GI) and GI surgery (39th) and neurology and neurosurgery (46th).
+North Shore achieved Top 50 national rankings in eight specialties: pulmonology (17th); cardiology and heart surgery (21st); orthopedics (24th); urology (25th); geriatrics (29th); diabetes and endocrinology (31st); gastroenterology and GI surgery (39th); and neurology and neurosurgery (46th).
 Long Island Jewish was recognized in five specialties: gynecology (15th); neurology and neurosurgery (20th); urology (22nd); ear, nose and throat (40th); and geriatrics (47th).

 Huntington Hospital's orthopedics program ranked 44th in the nation, and its pulmonology program ranked 47th.